-Things I Wish I'd Never Started With My Toddler
+Things I Wish I’d Never Started with a Toddler

 Having a toddler is like owning a really intellectual sponge.
 They literally soak up everything they see before them, even when you don’t realise they’re doing it.
 They may look like they’re playing happily on their own but really they’re absorbing every word you say.
 I’m pretty sure T also has eyes at the back of his head.